Najnomics/ZKOracle/indexer/README.md

 - If `instanceId` is omitted it simply releases the lease so another replica can grab it.
 - Responses include whether the old lease was released, the new holder, and the expiry timestamp.
 - Every successful/blocked cutover also emits a Slack alert so there is an audit trail.
+- If you set `CUTOVER_ENDPOINT`, `pnpm cli cutover-api <id>` will target that URL automatically so you can run cutovers from your laptop without ssh-ing into the box.

 The sample code favours clarity over completeness.
 It intentionally leaves TODOs where project-specific logic (estimation heuristics, retries, metrics) must be implemented.
 Use the Zcash docs in `CONTEXT/` to flesh out the estimation pipeline and follow the permission patterns from the Fhenix docs so only aggregate data is ever decrypted.